×

 From Phonegram: A hand holding a white OnePlus smartphone with a large rear camera module featuring advanced silicon-carbon batteries, against a green wall.

-Unlike Apple, which handles these batteries with caution, Chinese companies have already adopted the technology and pushed it into the market aggressively.
+Unlike Apple, which treats these batteries with caution, Chinese companies have already adopted the technology and pushed it into the market aggressively.
 If there were serious problems, they would have appeared clearly by now.
-This opens the door to another interpretation; perhaps it is not about the danger as much as it is about strategy.
+This opens the door to another interpretation: perhaps it is not about the risk as much as it is about strategy.
 Large companies prefer to play the long game, while smaller companies are willing to take risks to attract attention and achieve a quick leap.

-Finally, it can be said that the user looking for a battery that can last for a long time should turn to new Chinese phones and enjoy a battery that does not run out.
-As for the user who wants a safe and guaranteed device for many years, they will have to live with limited lithium-ion batteries until Apple decides that the time has come to increase the iPhone’s battery capacity more than usual.
+Finally, it can be said that a user looking for a battery that can last for a long time should turn to new Chinese phones and enjoy a battery that doesn’t run out.
+As for the user who wants a safe and guaranteed device for many years, they will have to live with limited lithium-ion batteries until Apple decides that the time has come to increase the battery capacity in the iPhone more than usual.

 Do you think Apple’s ignoring of silicon-carbon batteries is a calculated decision or an unjustified delay?
-Tell us in the comments!
+Let us know in the comments!

 Source: